icebaker/ruby-nano-bots/README.md

 🤖> |
 ```
 To successfully use Tools (Functions), you need to specify a provider and a model that supports them.
-As of the writing of this README, the provider that supports them is [OpenAI](https://platform.openai.com/docs/models), with models `gpt-3.5-turbo-1106` and `gpt-4-1106-preview`, and [Google](https://cloud.google.com/vertex-ai/docs/generative-ai/multimodal/function-calling#supported_models), with the model `gemini-pro`.
+As of the writing of this README, the provider that supports them is [OpenAI](https://platform.openai.com/docs/models), with models `gpt-3.5-turbo-1106` and `gpt-4-1106-preview`, and [Google](https://cloud.google.com/vertex-ai/docs/generative-ai/multimodal/function-calling#supported_models), with the `vertex-ai-api` service and the model `gemini-pro`.

 Check the [Nano Bots specification](https://spec.nbots.io/#/README?id=tools-functions-2) to learn more about Tools (Functions).